Doctors Report Increase in Tic Disorders in Teens

 The latest news from around North Texas.

-They're symptoms that could be triggered by repeatedly watching social media videos of others displaying tics and while the exact cause is unknown, Dr. Elibol says it can affect young people already living with anxiety and depression, which afflicts more young girls than young boys.
+They're symptoms that could be triggered by repeatedly watching social media videos of others displaying tics and while the exact cause is unknown Elibol said it could affect young people already living with anxiety and depression, which afflicts more young girls than young boys.

 One study that dove into the trend found pandemic stress and social media could be fueling the trend.

-The problem, she says, isn't related to a neurological structure abnormality, or "hardware problem" with the brain.
+The problem, she said, isn't related to a neurological structure abnormality, or "hardware problem" with the brain.

 There's no quick fix, but therapy can help.